Aarogyaa Bharat

 Step 4: Gradually Increase Range of Motion

-• As your flexibility improves, increase the size of the circular motion to stretch the shoulder joint further.
+As flexibility improves, increase the size of the circular motion to stretch the shoulder joint further.
+If your shoulder wheel has adjustable resistance, increase it slightly to add gentle strength training.

 Step 5: Perform Regular Sessions